 These Audience Estimator values are estimates based on a sample of 100,000 of your users.
 The sample is taken randomly, once a day, from all of your users from all time.
 For more on how the preview estimates are calculated, see Audience Estimator.

-The segment panel on the right will detail the estimated number of users for each segmentation criteria you add, so you can better understand which criteria are limiting your audience.
+The segment panel on the right details the estimated number of users for each segmentation criteria you add, so you can better understand which criteria are limiting your audience.

 But remember, these are only estimates